HyperGraphPro: Progress-Aware Reinforcement Learning for Structure-Guided Hypergraph RAG: HyperGraphPro

 \textbf{Step progress-based dense rewarding.} We apply the dense reward scoring mechanism to reflect the step-level progress.
 We design the progress score~$r_t^{SP}$ at step $t$, which captures the certainty of reaching ground-truth outputs $y^*$ after generating the current intermediate step:

 We estimate $P(y^* \mid s_t, \mathcal{G}_t)$ by sampling multiple output sequences conditioned on the current history and retrieved context and averaging the resulting outcome reward values.

 \textbf{Structure-consistent progressive dense rewarding.} While $r_t^{SP}$ quantifies the informativeness of the intermediate thoughts at current step $t$, it does not enforce \emph{graph-consistent} progress in multi-hop reasoning.
-We therefore introduce retrieval-aware reward shaping terms that encourage progress along coherent chains in the knowledge hypergraph.
+We therefore introduce structural shaping terms that encourage progress along coherent chains in the knowledge hypergraph.

 Let $\mathcal{V}(\cdot)$ denote the set of entities (nodes) contained within a given text or hyperedge.
 We define two connectivity scores for the retrieved hyperedge $\mathcal{G}_t$.
 We design a structure-based reward as: